StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/about-tasks.md

 # About Tasks

-This topic explains tasks, their components, and their behavior in TheHive.

-## Definition

 A task represents one or more actions, called [task logs](../tasks/about-task-logs.md)—also referred to as activities—that must be completed within a [case](../cases/about-cases.md).

 * Tasks can be mandatory or optional.